shrabanti31/shrabanti87.github.io/_pages/publications.md

 * Chatterjee, Suvo, **Chowdhury, Shrabanti** and Ryu, Duchwan.
 Bayesian Functional Data Analysis over Dependent Regions and Its Application for Identification of Differentially Methylated Regions (Near Submission, to be submitted in Biometrics)

-* **Chowdhury, Shrabanti**.
-Statistical power and sample size requirements to detect an intervention by time interaction in four level longitudinal cluster randomized trial (Near Submission)

 * **Chowdhury, Shrabanti** et al. Proteogenomic Analysis of Ovarian Cancer Cell line Response to Carboplatin (In Progress)